Zoryna/mental-health-proposal/README.md

 ## Getting Started

-There are a few ways to access the website.
+There are a few ways to access the website:

 1. You can access the website through this link https://zoryna.github.io/mental-health-proposal/index.html.